The Latest | Testimony in Trump's hush money trial forges ahead with more witnesses

-NEW YORK (AP) — Stormy Daniels has concluded her testimony in Donald Trump's hush money trial after spending hours on the stand, recounting among other things the alleged 2006 sexual encounter with the former president that she was eventually paid to keep quiet about during the 2016 presidential election.
+NEW YORK (AP) — Stormy Daniels concluded her testimony in Donald Trump's hush money trial Thursday after spending roughly 7 1/2 hours on the stand over two days.
+The porn actor recounted, among other things, the alleged 2006 sexual encounter with the former president that she was eventually paid to keep quiet about during the 2016 presidential election.

-The former president's attorneys aggressively sought to poke holes in Daniels' credibility during cross-examination on Tuesday and Thursday, accusing the porn actor of — among other things — trying to extort Trump and rehearsing her testimony, which she forcefully denied.
+The former president's attorneys aggressively sought to poke holes in Daniels' credibility during cross-examination accusing her of trying to extort Trump, rehearsing her testimony and changing her story over the years — all things she forcefully denied.

-The defense on Tuesday made a failed attempt to have a mistrial declared, arguing that Daniels' morning testimony had “nothing to do with this case and is extremely prejudicial.”
+The often heated exchanges had jurors and others in the courtroom swiveling their heads between the lawyers' lectern and the witness stand, riveted by the back-and-forth.

 Trump denies the two ever had sex.